Master in European Journalism

 ° 295 hours of workshops.

-° Production of Radio, TV broadcasts and Print articles.
+° Production of Radio, audiovisual broadcasts and Print articles.

 ° Workshops are given by recognised professional journalists from across Europe who combine first-class teaching with practical experience in the field.

 ° Lessons run from September until mid-March 2015 for approximately 16 hours per week.
 (Occasionally, some activities may take place in the evening or on Saturday).° In April, May and June students have to complete their final assignments.

 ° The class is divided into smaller groups of two students.
 Each group has to produce a slideshow.

 ° The work is then presented at the end of June before a jury of media professionals.